 Athletics have long been a part of Luther College High School’s tradition.
 Luther’s athletic teams and individual athletes demonstrate passion and determination, helping to build Lion Pride.
 Student involvement in athletics promotes not only physical health and team spirit, but also cooperation, communication, sportsmanship and time management.

 Tryouts begin in early March with twenty students of both genders comprising the squad.
 Several mini-meets occur each week, giving players a chance to play in a tournament format against two or three schools before the city championship which occurs on the last Saturday in April.
-Players who win gold or silver at cities advance to provincial regionals and sometimes even to provincial finals.
+Players who win gold or silver at cities advance to regionals and sometimes even to provincial finals.

 SportJunior Boys Basketball